oTree-org/oTree/_docs/tutorial.md

 ## Define the session type in settings.py

 Now we go to `settings.py` and define a session type.
-In many experiments, the user should fill out an 'exit survey'.
-You can add an exit survey by adding the app to `app_sequence`.
+In lab experiments, it's typical for users to fill out an exit survey, and then see how much money they made.
+So let's do this by adding the existing "exit survey" and "payment info" apps to `app_sequence`.